abyingh/Differential-Expression-Analysis-in-R/README.md

 # Data
 The six public samples published by Yang et al. include three replicates of macro-phages extracted from control heart-cell cultures and three replicates that were infected with COVID-19.
-They can be found in NCBI Databse (https://www.ncbi.nlm.nih.gov) with the following dataset ID's:
+They can be found in NCBI Database (https://www.ncbi.nlm.nih.gov) with the following dataset ID's:

 **Dataset ID    Label**